 Investment selection follows a structured process that includes systematic consideration of ESG factors.
 The analysts are responsible for the initial analysis of investments.
-They assess the assets against a set of excluded activities, and they assess ESG characteristics using an inhouse ESG rating system (ABS ESG scorecard).
+They assess the assets against a set of excluded activities, and, for most types of investments, they assess ESG characteristics using an in-house ESG rating system (ABS ESG scorecard).
 Outcomes of the ESG analysis are coded and monitored on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the promoted characteristics.
 Fund Managers must ensure as part of their investment selection that the acquisitions align with the environmental and social characteristics promoted by the Fund.
 Incidents are recorded, and resolved through an incident investigation process, and are reported as part of the SFDR reporting.